 If the air pressure switch doesn’t seem to be the issue, it’s likely to either be the fan (try to listen for the fan when the boiler starts up), or the PCB.

-PCB replacement is usually quite a big job.
-A Halstead PCB will likely cost £275-325 including labour.
+And PCB replacement is usually quite a big job — a Halstead PCB will likely cost £275-325, including labour.

 The way a boiler operates just prior to it developing one of these common problems can tell us a lot about what went wrong.
 If you’ve noticed your boiler rattling excessively, there’s a good chance the fan is to blame.
 Over time these fans become worn and stiff and eventually, they are prone to seizing.
 An engineer will check this by switching off the boiler, and then trying to turn the fan by hand.

 Although the most obvious thing to do would be to replace the fan, there is a potential quick fix.
-If there is no internal damage to the fan, sometimes lubricant can be used to free the fan (GT85 or WD40 for instance).
+If there is no internal damage to the fan, sometimes the engineer can simply use lubricant to free the fan (GT85 or WD40 for instance).

-Unfortunately, this is only likely to last for a few weeks at best.
+Unfortunately, though, such a fix will likely only last for a few weeks at best.

 A lot of the common Halstead boiler faults we come across are not quick fixes, not to mention that Halstead boiler parts aren’t always easy to come by.
 Most breakdowns end up costing £150-300 to repair.
-For those with older boiler its certainly worth considering getting a replacement boiler.
+For those with older Halstead boilers, it’s certainly worth considering getting a replacement boiler.
 Besides, the energy efficiency of newer boilers will save you hundreds of pounds every year, according to the Energy Savings Trust.